yarovyjyurets/git/README.md

 To solve these problems, Kubernetes also provides another resource type — `Services`

+A Kubernetes `Service` is a resource you create to make a single, constant point of entry to a group of pods providing the same service.

+Creating services
+-
+- k create -f kubia-svc.yaml

+The `expose` command created a Service resource with the same pod selector as the one used by the ReplicationController, thereby exposing all its pods through a single IP address and port.

+- kubectl expose rc {name} --type=LoadBalancer --name kubia-http

 You can send requests to your service from within the cluster in a few ways:
 >* The obvious way is to create a pod that will send the request to the service’s cluster IP and log the response.
 You can then examine the pod’s log to see